aXenDeveloper/ips-app-advanced-serverlist-debug/README.md

 # (aXen) Advanced Server List - Debug Tool

-This tool is working only in your own server, it doesn't work in the IPS cloud!
+This tool is working only in your own server, it **doesn't work in the IPS cloud**!

 ## 🏷️ Requirements